CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputeBladeAllOf.md

 `func (o *ComputeBladeAllOf) UnsetBiosUnits()`

 UnsetBiosUnits ensures that no value is present for BiosUnits, not even an explicit nil
+### GetBiosVfSelectMemoryRasConfiguration

+`func (o *ComputeBladeAllOf) GetBiosVfSelectMemoryRasConfiguration() BiosVfSelectMemoryRasConfigurationRelationship`

+GetBiosVfSelectMemoryRasConfiguration returns the BiosVfSelectMemoryRasConfiguration field if non-nil, zero value otherwise.

+### GetBiosVfSelectMemoryRasConfigurationOk

+`func (o *ComputeBladeAllOf) GetBiosVfSelectMemoryRasConfigurationOk() (*BiosVfSelectMemoryRasConfigurationRelationship, bool)`

+GetBiosVfSelectMemoryRasConfigurationOk returns a tuple with the BiosVfSelectMemoryRasConfiguration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBiosVfSelectMemoryRasConfiguration

+`func (o *ComputeBladeAllOf) SetBiosVfSelectMemoryRasConfiguration(v BiosVfSelectMemoryRasConfigurationRelationship)`

+SetBiosVfSelectMemoryRasConfiguration sets BiosVfSelectMemoryRasConfiguration field to given value.

+### HasBiosVfSelectMemoryRasConfiguration

+`func (o *ComputeBladeAllOf) HasBiosVfSelectMemoryRasConfiguration() bool`

+HasBiosVfSelectMemoryRasConfiguration returns a boolean if a field has been set.

 ### GetBmc

 `func (o *ComputeBladeAllOf) GetBmc() ManagementControllerRelationship`